jeremy-koch/MCEN3030/0_details/course-policies.md

 - ... asking me for extra credit or to curve exams.
 - ... asking me when the final is.
 [It has been scheduled already](https://www.colorado.edu/registrar/students/calendar/finals), and it takes place in the classroom unless you hear otherwise.
 - ... asking me to round up your grade.
 ... or similar requests.
-This has become a big enough concern that I am implementing the following policy: everyone currently has 0.2% bonus points in the class, but if you send any of the above types of emails, or similar, you lose it.
+This has become a big enough concern that I am implementing the following policy: everyone currently has 0.5% bonus points in the class, but if you send any of the above types of emails, or similar, you lose it.
 This may not seem like a lot, but FYI I do not round an 89.9% to an A-...
 I might round an 89.99% but no promises.
-There has to be a cutoff somewhere, and for a person who has sent only succinct, organized emails all semester, without attempting to circumvent course policy, that cutoff is effectively no higher than 89.8% (once this bonus is added).
+(There has to be a cutoff somewhere!)
+Send only succinct, organized emails all semester without attempting to circumvent course policy, and you've got the 0.5%.

-If you have an acute medical situation or travel associated with a university-sanctioned team (e.g., CU lacrosse or the Wind Energy Team), please do send the email, promptly.
+If you have an acute medical situation or travel associated with a university-sanctioned team (e.g., CU lacrosse or the Wind Energy Team), please do send the email without hesitation.

 ## Class Disruption